-Kerrie works in both the primary schools and the High School and make visits the primary schools regularly from January to July, working with Maggie Fasey (Primary Liaison Officer) to gather information about students.
+Kerrie works in both the primary schools and the High School and make visits the primary schools regularly from January to July to gather information about students.
 This information is then fed back to the High School Support Centre if needed and then to tutors later in the year.
 From this information Kerrie will begin to work with 15-20 students each who need individual support and support plans on a 1:1 basis.
 This support is provided in a variety of ways including activity days during the summer holidays, self esteem building clubs, school-based work and supporting and implementing Common Assessment Frameworks (CAF’s).
 The Transition Assistants also work closely with other agencies within the Tiverton Learning Community to try and establish close links and information sharing.

 The Government provides Pupil Premium funding, which is in addition to main school funding, to help address national inequalities between the achievements of children eligible for free school meals or children in care.